adrianviewpoint/dotnet-angular-experiment/README.md

 From the project root:

+- `./start.sh db` — Start the PostgreSQL database
 - `./start.sh` or `./start.sh backend` — Start the backend server
-- `./start.sh frontend` — Start the frontend server (when available)
+- `./start.sh frontend` — Start the frontend server
-- `./start.sh all` — Start both backend and frontend in separate terminals
+- `./start.sh all` — Start DB, backend and frontend in separate terminals
 - `./start.sh help` — Show help and available commands

 ### Backend